CleverCodeCravers/.github/profile/README.md

 The Clever Code Cravers is an open source organization on github.
 We store our code here. :smile:

-We develope tools that improve our ability to deliver good software fast.
+We develop tools that improve our ability to deliver good software fast.

 Have a nice day!